 Unlike cost of funds, which relates to the financial institution’s expenses, cost of capital relates to the cost to finance a business.
 Organizations use it to determine whether it’s fiscally smart to embark on a new project.

 Cost of Capital Formula

-Businesses have two main options when they require capital: equity and debt.
+A business owner has two main options when they require capital: equity and debt.
 With equity financing, the company raises money through selling shares.
 Investors receive payment for owning shares.
-The amount owed is referred to as the cost of equity.
+The loan amount owed is referred to as the cost of equity.